 YOUR LAKE KIPAWA FISHING ADVENTURE AWAITS!!

-Lake Kipawa is located in the south-west of Quebec and is a very touristic place for families who go there to fish and hunt.
+Loon and Eagle and Lake Kipawa are located in the south-west of Quebec.
+Loon and Eagle is the ideal place for families wanting to escape the city and be surrounded by nature.
+The fishing is amazing and the quiet starry nights are sure to amaze.
 Let’s find out more about Lake Kipawa’s history highlights, curious facts, and how the village managed to become the trade town that is today.

 Lake Kipawa’s history started around 1870 when Europeans settled in the Lake bringing fur and lumber trade.
 In 1847, Hunter Lodge established in the area with its company trading post that lasted until 1902.
 Sadly, the location submerged when the lake water raised in 1991.